doitintl/zorya/README.md

 ## Flow

 * Every hour on the hour a cron job calls `/tasks/schedule` which loop over all the policies
-* We are checking the desired state vs the previous hour desired state.
+* We are checking the desired state vs the previous hour desired state of <b>Zorya states</b>.
 If they are not the same we will apply the change.

 [API Documentation](http://bit.ly/zorya_api_docs)